 Inventory management is the process of overseeing and controlling your firm’s products.
 It involves keeping track of stock volume, diversity, pricing, and location.
 Inventory management supervises the flow of goods through your company.

 Depending on the type of company, inventory management can have a range of elements.
 Firms that manufacture and sell goods must manage the flow of both parts and finished products.
-Both of those elements fall under the umbrella of inventory management.
+For instance, PartsBrite sells loading dock parts and both of those elements for this company fall under the umbrella of inventory management.
 Inventory management for eCommerce has a unique set of challenges.

 Challenges of Inventory Management for Ecommerce